Prof. Dr. Marco Kalz

 Prof. Dr. Liesbeth Kester

 Liesbeth Kester is full professor Educational Sciences at Utrecht University (UU).
-She is chair of the UU division Education and director of the bachelor Educational Sciences.
-She is a member of the executive board of the Dutch Interuniversity Centre for Educational Research (ICO) and chair of its Learning and Instruction theme.
-She is associate editor of the Journal of Computer Assisted Learning.
+She is chair of the UU division Education and director of the academic master Educational Sciences of the UU.
+She is also educational director of the Dutch Interuniversity Centre for Educational Research (ICO).
+She has been the associate editor of the Journal of Computer Assisted Learning from 2012 – 2018.
 In 2006 she obtained a Fulbright grant and in 2007 she obtained a three-year, personal research grant of the Netherlands Organization of Scientific Research.
 Her expertise includes multimedia learning, hypermedia learning, personalized learning, cognitive aspects of learning, including for example, prior knowledge and learning, testing and retention or worked examples and learning, and designing and developing flexible learning environments.

 Dr. Peter van Rosmalen

-Peter van Rosmalen (www.ou.nl/web/pvr) is Associate Professor at the Welten Institute of the Open University of the Netherlands.
-Peter has been active in educational technology since the early 80s both as consultant within international corporate environments and in a variety of research projects around simulations, education and knowledge management.
+Peter van Rosmalen is associate professor and chair of the Taskforce Instructional Design and E-learning at the Department of Educational Development and Research of the Faculty of Health, Medicine and Life Science at Maastricht University.
+Peter has been active in educational technology since the early 80s both as consultant within international corporate environments and as (co-)initiator of a variety of national and international research projects around the use of technology in education and knowledge management.
 In 2000 he was co-founder and director of a company in e-learning and knowledge management.
-Since 2003 he has been a researcher at the Open University of the Netherlands.
-His research interest include Learning Networks and Open Online Education, Sensors in Education, Learner Support Services, Instructional Design, Serious Gaming, Application of Language Technologies in Education, and Creativity.
-He is member of two research schools, ICO, the Interuniversity Centre for Educational Sciences and member of SIKS, the Dutch research School for Information and Knowledge Systems.
+Since 2003 he worked on different academic positions, until recently at the Welten Institute of the Open University of the Netherlands.
+His research interest focus on the interaction of learning and technology and includes topics such as Learning Networks, Open Online Education, Sensors in Education, Learner Support Services, Instructional Design, Serious Games, Application of Language Technologies in Education, and Creativity.

 Dr. Jeroen Janssen